-An ethical hacker is an individual who is trusted to attempt to penetrate an organisation’s networks and/or computer systems using the same knowledge and tools as a malicious hacker, but in a lawful and legitimate manner.
+Yes.
+An ethical hacker is someone who is trusted to attempt to penetrate an organisation’s networks and computer systems.
+They have the same knowledge and tools as a criminal hacker, but their work is conducted in a lawful manner.

 Attacking and defending

-Protecting current systems and networks requires a broad understanding of attack strategies, and in-depth knowledge of the hacker’s tactics, tools and motivations.
+Protecting systems and networks requires a broad understanding of attack strategies and in-depth knowledge of criminal hackers’ tactics, tools and motivations.
 Effective ethical hacking is based on knowledge of the system network, equipment, user interaction, policies, procedures, physical security and business culture.
-The increasing use of social engineering attack methodologies demands that every tester is also aware of the organisation and habits of its IT users (staff).
+The rise of social engineering attacks demands that every tester is also aware of the organisation and habits of its IT users (staff).

 - Establish and govern minimum standards for qualifying professional information security specialists in ethical hacking measures;

-- Inform the public that credentialed individuals meet or exceed the minimum standards; and
+- Inform the public that credentialed individuals meet or exceed the minimum requirements; and

 - Reinforce ethical hacking as a unique and self-regulating profession.

-To achieve Master Certified Ethical Hacker status, you need to pass both the CEH course and CEH Practical exam.
+To achieve Master CEH status, you need to pass both the CEH Training Course and CEH Practical exam.

-Think of the CEH course like your theory test when learning how to drive.
-You sit the course and take the multiple-choice exam to test your knowledge.
-We then give you 6 months access to iLabs to put your knowledge into practice.
-Once you become proficient with the practical skills you can sit the 6-hour CEH Practical exam.
+Think of the CEH Training Course like the theory test when learning to drive.
+You take the course and sit the included multiple-choice exam to test your knowledge.
+We then give you six months of access to iLabs to put your experience into practice.
+Once you’ve honed your practical skills, you can sit the six-hour CEH Practical exam.

-By passing both these qualifications you become a CEH Master.
+Achieving both these qualifications makes you a CEH Master.

 Discover our range of penetration testing services

-IT Governance’s services have been developed to align with your business requirements, your budget and the value of the assets you intend to test.
-Our level 1 penetration tests are suitable for organisations that want to identify the common exploitable weaknesses targeted by opportunistic attackers using freely available, automated attack tools.
+IT Governance’s CREST-accredited penetration testing services have been developed to align with your business requirements, your budget, and the value of the assets you intend to test.
+Our level 1 penetration tests are suitable for organisations that want to identify common exploitable weaknesses targeted by opportunistic attackers using freely available, automated attack tools.

 For those with more complex objectives, or that require a more detailed exploration of complex or sensitive environments, our Technical Services team can provide additional expertise.
 Contact us to talk to one of our consultants.